Five Ways to Reduce Declined & Returned Payments

 - Dynamically change payment options.
 Like in the earlier example of a customer with repeated NSFs, it can help to have your bill pay system restrict payment options to accepting only (verified) debit or cash payments if a customer has repeated NSF errors.
 Options can be set on a case-by-case basis, or you can take advantage of configurable business rules to automate the process.

-3. Improve Customer Communications
+3. Improve customer communications

 Some declined and returned payments are preventable simply by communicating more clearly with customers.
 Here are some actions to take: